hypyeon/API-practice1-whatthecommit/README.md

 ## Description
 - This is the first practice on how to fetch an API.
 - This particular API (https://whatthecommit.com/index.txt) does not have Auth or HTTP provided.
+- This API retrieves random git commit messages and generate each when clicking "generate" button on this application.
+- The messages are not recommended for official use.

 ## Setup Requirements
 1. Clone this repository to your desktop and open it with a text editor.